yinxusen/HDR/README.md

 > avg / total       0.99      0.99      0.99      1275

-So, in the hand-written digits recognition scenario, logistic regression with some feature expansion and transformation can compete SVM.
+So, in the handwritten digits recognition scenario, logistic regression with some feature expansion and transformation can compete SVM.
+SVM uses **kernel trick** to substitute the manual feature expansion and transformation.

 ### Logistic Regression

-Add k-fold cross validation and grid search in lr.
+Add k-fold cross validation and grid search in Logistic Regression.
 Result:

 > Best score: 0.964